 GitRepo custom resource type.
 The

-please ensure you use the correct repo that will map to the right target clusters.
+For a multi-cluster style, please ensure you use the correct repo that will map to the right target clusters.

 Create GitRepo instance¶

 to the inline comments as the means of each field